Bilguun Ariunbaatar

-Bilguun Ariunbaatar (Note: Mongolian: Ариунбаатарын Билгүүн, transcription: Ariunbaataryn Bilgüün) (born 31 January 1987) is a Mongolian-Polish television presenter, musician, and actor.
+Bilguun Ariunbaatar (Note: Mongolian: Ариунбаатарын Билгүүн /mon/, transcription: Ariunbaataryn Bilgüün) (born 31 January 1987) is a Mongolian-Polish television presenter, musician, and actor.
 He was a singer in the rock band Lavina.

 Early life and education

 Ariunbaatar was born on 31 January 1987 in Ulaanbaatar, Mongolia.
-His parents are physicians.
-His family emigrated to Warsaw, Poland when he was nine years old.
+His parents were physicians, and in 1998, when he was nine years old, his family emigrated to Warsaw, Poland.
 He has two siblings; a brother born in 1990, and a sister born in 2009.
-Ariunbaatar is of Mongolian descent and has Polish citizenship.
+In 2010, he received the Polish citizenship.
 He studied for two years at the Medical University of Warsaw before dropping out.
-He then began studying advertising and marketing at a private university in Warsaw, from which he graduated with a bachelor's degree.
+He later graduated with a bachelor's degree from a private university in Warsaw.

 Career

 Television

 In 2010 and 2011 he acted in the TVN programme Szymon Majewski Show and then he co-hosted the programme HDw3D Telewision with Szymon Majewski.
 In 2012 he acted in TVN programme Szymon na żywo.
 In each programme he portrayed a Mongolian journalist who speaks in broken Polish and is confused by Polish customs.

 In 2011 he participated in the dance competition Dancing with the Stars.
 Taniec z gwiazdami.
 He was paired with Janja Lesar.
 They came in the second place.
 Later he would be a backstage co-host in the show from 2014 to 2015.

 In 2013 he hosted Viva Polska programmes Spanie z gwiazdami and Puk, puk, to my!.
 In 2014 he participated in talent show Twoja twarz brzmi znajomo.
 In 2015 he participated in the programme Celebrity Splash!.
 Between 2013 and 2018 he also performed as a guest singer in several episodes of the game show Jaka to melodia?.